laravel-ja/ja-docs-12.x/original-en/collections.md

 <a name="method-intersectassocusing"></a>
 #### `intersectAssocUsing()` {.collection-method}

-The `intersectAssocUsing` method compares the original collection against another collection or `array`, returning the key / value pairs that are present in both, using a custom comparison callback to determine equality for both keys and values:
+The `intersectAssocUsing` method compares the original collection against another collection or array, returning the key / value pairs that are present in both, using a custom comparison callback to determine equality for both keys and values:

 ```php
 $collection = collect([